Nkovaturient/Muse-onic/README.md

    — If the answer is ambiguous, it asks a short clarifying question.

-   — If you want to share or log, n8n automations can be triggered in the background.
+   — If you want to share or log, n8n automations can be triggered in the background. [upcoming]

    <img width="1679" height="959" alt="Screenshot 2025-12-07 at 3 12 42 PM" src="https://github.com/user-attachments/assets/810cbc11-5436-4acd-89c9-935750ffe45b" />